hugeandbulk/Infinity/ePay/bot/readme.txt

-We have a bot, named "epsilon, ε" .
+We have a bot, named "epsilon, ε".
 It can help in —
 - software updates
 - account management